yaojieliu/ICCVW2017-DenseFaceAlignment/README.md

 To note:
 The testing code is tested on Matlab 2016b/2017a/2017b @ Ubuntu 16.04 with GPU.
 If you are using Windows system, please change the slash in the file path to backslash to match the Windows path naming.
-The code is built on MatConvNet ("http://www.vlfeat.org/matconvnet").
+The code is built on [MatConvNet](http://www.vlfeat.org/matconvnet).
 Please refer to their web page for any compiling issues.

 ## Acknowledge
 Please cite the paper: